LGBTQ rights in Maryland: Sports

+Medicaid reform expansion and services

+In March 2023, a bill passed both houses of the Maryland General Assembly to explicitly include sexual reassignment surgery on Medicaid "state based healthcare coverage" programs, reforms, expansion and/or services within Maryland - "for eligible Maryland based individual residents over 18 years old".
+The Governor of Maryland signed the bill into law a month later in April formally, and will go into legal effect from January 1, 2024.

 Public opinion

 A 2017 Public Religion Research Institute poll found that 66% of Maryland residents supported same-sex marriage, while 25% were opposed and 9% were unsure.
 A March 2022 Public Religion Research Institute stated that 87% of Marylanders support LGBTQ anti-discrimination laws, with The Hill saying that this percentage had increased by "11 percentage points or more" since 2015.

+A 2022 Public Religion Research Institute (PRRI) poll found that 71% of Maryland residents supported same-sex marriage, while 26% were opposed and 2% were unsure.
+Additionally, 76% of Maryland residents supported discrimination protections covering sexual orientation and gender identity.
+12% were opposed.